dannywillems/dannywillems.github.io/index.md

   <div class="publication-item">
     <p class="publication-title">Plompiler: a monadic Domain Specific Language
-    embedded in OCaml than can be used to build circuits for aPlonK</p>
+    embedded in OCaml than can be used to build circuits for aPlonK (2021 - Present)</p>
     <p class="publication-description">
       Programs written in Plompiler are typed to increase safety and can be compiled to their circuit representations or interpreted directly in